by Texas Homesteader ~

 When the meat was cooked I drained what little fat had accumulated.
 I returned the meat to my cast-iron skillet & added about 4 tablespoons of my homemade taco seasoning.

-Layering The Enchilada Casserole
+Layering Slow Cooker Enchilada Casserole

 Now I turned my attention to those dang stale crumbly tortillas.

-I lined my large 8-quart slow cooker with those ornery corn tortillas, overlapping liberally in several places.
-Then I topped them with 1/2 of my meat/bean mixture.
+~ I lined my large 8-quart slow cooker with those ornery corn tortillas, overlapping liberally in several places.

-And I sprinkled just a little shredded cheese on top and some sliced ripe olives.
+~ I sprinkled just a little shredded cheese on top and some sliced ripe olives.

-Then I added another layer of overlapping corn tortillas and the rest of the meat/bean mixture.
-I topped with another light sprinkling of cheese and a few sliced olives.
+~ Then I added another layer of overlapping corn tortillas and the rest of the meat/bean mixture.

-Finally I capped the entire casserole with a final layer of overlapping tortillas, added a container of my homemade chili and a more generous coating of cheese.
+~ Top the casserole with chili and a generous coating of cheese.

 The ingredients are already cooked so I turned the slow cooker on low.
 Then RancherMan & I left for our appointment, which took us away from home for about 2 hours.